 What are the symptoms of covid-19?
 Mild to severe respiratory illness with fever, cough, or shortness of breath.
 Some patients have pneumonia in both lungs.
 Covid-19 can lead to death.

 How can I protect myself?
 Stay home.
 Never touch your eyes, nose, and mouth.
 Wash your hands often with soap and water for at least 20 seconds.
 Use hand sanitizer that contains at least 60% alcohol if soap and water are not available.
-If you must go out, stay at least six feet away from others.
-Wear a mask.
-(Directions for sewing a mask (Spanish, English) or make one without sewing.)
+In crowded indoor spaces, try to stay at least six feet away from others, and wear a mask.
 Avoid contact with people who are sick, even in your household.

 What should I do if I get sick?
 Isolate yourself from family members.
 Call a healthcare clinic.
 Don’t visit unless they tell you to come.